cooperhewitt/solr-whosonfirst/README.md

 			}
 	}

+And so on.
+Queries can be made more complex by filtering, or comparing dates, or by institution or by querying the `concordances_machinetags` related fields described below.
+That's your business.

 Sample data files and tools for importing them in to the `whosonfirst` Solr core are available separately in the [solr-whosonfirst-data](https://github.com/cooperhewitt/solr-whosonfirst-data)